gicraveiro/TakeBlip-Chatbot/README.md

 Builder -> Configuration (on the left side of the screen) -> Versions -> Import Flow -> Choose the "flow.json" file -> Publish flow-> Test published chatbot

+Note: The API was published by Heroku with a free account.
+It has one dyno, which sleeps whenever the API is not called for more than 30 minutes.
+Therefore, the first call to this API (by the chatbot by clicking in the option "Desafio" or "Fazer Desafio", or by the API itself) might have a short delay.
+Please be patient while waiting for the chatbot to respond to the option "Desafio" :)

+Note: The images used at the values' carroussel were downloaded from the file containing the conversational flow given by TakeBlip, and made available online by an account at imgur.